Create an app

 Configure the app

 Next, you'll specify the tools your app should include.
-You want to keep it simple and give your business partners only the tools they'll need to analyze the locations of interest, so you'll include the map's legend and bookmarks.
+You want to keep it simple and give your business partners only the tools they'll need to analyze the locations of interest, so you'll include the map's bookmarks and a splash screen.

-When configuring the app, you can use the default Express Setup, which offers a subset of the configurable options to facilitate creating an app with the most essential settings.
-Or you can use Full Setup to access additional options and configure all the settings available in the template.
+When configuring the app, you can use the default Express setup mode, which offers a subset of the configurable options to facilitate creating an app with the most essential settings.
+Or you can turn off Express to access additional options and configure all the settings available for the template.
+If the default settings are acceptable for your use case, you don't need to go through each step in the setup.

-- In the Express Setup panel, click Step 2.
-About.
+- In the Express panel, click Step 3.
+Interactivity.

-The app preview updates to include a new button.
+The app preview updates to include a new button to access the bookmarks for cities where you have agencies.
 The app automatically saves as noted next to the Draft badge that appears in the configuration panel.
 You can test the app as you configure it.

 Next, you'll configure a splash screen to record your impressions of the map instead of making your recommendations in the email to your business partners.
 The splash screen will appear when they open the app and will include a button they can use to close the splash screen and explore the map themselves.

-- In the action bar, click Search.
-In Search Settings, type splash and click Introduction panel in the suggestions.
+- In the vertical toolbar, click Search settings, type splash, and click Introduction panel in the suggestions.

 Additional options appear and the preview updates with a splash window that includes the map details.
 You'll modify the default content to share your impressions of the location options and your proposal.